 By now, you’ll be tired from all the climbing steep hills; fortunately, it’s lunchtime.
 The Spanish tend to stop for comida between 2pm and 3pm, but if you arrive at any of the most popular local restaurants that late, it’ll be standing room only.
 Instead, head for El Claustro (Calle Gran Vía de Colón, 958 805 740), which blends local flair with high gastronomy.
 The brainchild of Andalusian chef and El Bulli graduate Juan Andrés Morilla, ‘the cloister’ offers southern-inspired food elevated to fine-dining standards, all with local produce and in the sumptuous setting of a 16th-century convent.

-1500-1700.
-Granada is a great place for shopping, especially because it combines typical Spanish boutiques and brands with North African-style bazaars.
+Granada is a great place for shopping, in part because it combines typical Spanish boutiques and brands with North African-style bazaars.
 Towards the south of the Albaicín district, there are little souk-like streets with spots to partake of mint tea and shisha.
 The highlight is probably the Alcaiceria (Plaza Bib-Rambla), the old Moorish silk market, an authentic Middle-Eastern shopping experience of stalls and shops selling traditional Moroccan wares such as rugs, lanterns and clothing.
-For high-quality handmade products, visit Al Aire Artesania (16 Plaza Aliatar, 622 364 651), a shop in the heart of this district, with ceramics, paintings and jewellery.
-Over on the streets leading off Plaza Bib-Rambla, you’ll find several fashion boutiques and high-street names such as Massimo Dutti and Zara.
+For high-quality handmade products, visit Al Aire Artesania (Plaza Aliatar 16, 622 364 651), a shop in the heart of this district, with ceramics, paintings and jewellery.